 When collecting flower heads, or foraging for any wild food, always make sure there are plenty of other blooms left for the birds & wildlife.

 Ideally your elderflowers will have lots of yellow pollen which is the key ingredient for our cordial.
 To prepare the flowers gently shake each flower head outdoors to remove any bugs or insects that may be on them.
 Don't wash the flowers as you'll just be washing the pollen (flavour) away.

 450g caster sugar

 1 heaped teaspoon of citric acid (available from chemists)

 3 sterilised glass bottles/containers (We recycled some glass lemonade bottles)

-To sterilise containers you can either wash them in hot soapy water, rinse them & then place them on a clean baking sheet in an oven (140C or 120C for fan ovens) until completely dry, or sterilise them in a dishwasher.
+To sterilise containers you can either sterilise them in a dishwasher, or wash them in hot soapy water, rinse well, & then place them on a clean baking sheet in an oven (140C or 120C for fan ovens) until completely dry.

 Start by adding 1 litre of cold water to a large pan & bring to the boil.

 Once the water has boiled turn off the heat & add the elderflowers, lemon zest & place the lid on top.
 Leave the contents of the pan to infuse overnight.